 Ok, “no testosterone” is a bit of an overstatement, but I wanted to get the idea across that women have MUCH lower levels of testosterone than men, which is the key driver in adding muscle.

 Women aren’t built to “bulk”, so it’s nearly impossible to have this outcome simply from using a set of dumbbells, even heavy ones.
 Women who DO look “bulky” (like women bodybuilders) spend years trying to achieve that look, and they do it on purpose.
 They also typically use some sort of performance enhancing substance to achieve that level of masculinity.

-Gaining muscle and looking “bulky” comes from eating in a caloric surplus (meaning you increase your amount of food/calories by a lot) while also incorporating A LOT (and I mean a lot) of weight training.
+Gaining muscle and looking “bulky” comes from eating in a caloric surplus (meaning you increase your amount of food/calories by a lot) while also incorporating A LOT of weights.

-There’s also a huge hormonal difference between men and women, so it’s much more difficult for women to get “bulky” when weight or strength training.
+There’s also a huge hormonal difference between men and women, so it’s much more difficult for women to get “bulky” when resistance training.
 For example, adult men have anywhere between 240-950 nano-grams of testosterone, whereas adult women have between 8-60.
 Since testosterone is a key component in gaining muscle, it’s much easier for men to put on muscle mass compared to women.

 2. You’ll Burn More Calories by Lifting Weights vs. Cardio

-Compared to cardio, weight lifting burns fewer calories on a minute-by-minute basis, but where the REAL benefit comes with resistance training is the post-workout boost in metabolism you get from the workout.
+Compared to cardio, resistance training burns fewer calories on a minute-by-minute basis, but where the REAL benefit comes with resistance training is the post-workout boost in metabolism you get from the workout.